xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/openeuler/index.rst

      - ppc64le
      - ``openeuler24.03``

-These service packs are fixed for this delivery.
-Earlier service packs do not require a separate full qualification matrix.
-The POWER GA image is a functional target; its qualification does not establish maintained POWER service-pack support.
+Earlier service packs are outside this qualification.
+The POWER GA image is a functional exception; its qualification does not establish maintained POWER service-pack support.
 Consult the distribution's maintenance policy separately.